-Louisville Nursing Home Abuse and Neglect Lawyer Discusses Residents’ Rights
+Louisville Nursing Home Physical and Chemical Restraints Injury Lawyer Discusses Residents’ Rights

 Physical restraints in a long-term health care facility include anything that restricts or limits a person’s ability to move freely – this includes both physical restraints, like handcuffs, as well as chemical restraints, such as sedative medications.